cbhutad/Python_Crash_Course/Chapter2/Notes.md

 ```

+### String slicing

+- String are sequence of characters.
+We can use the slicing operation in order to obtain a substring of original string.
+The syntax is `stringvar[startposition : endposition]`.
+Will give substring from `startposition` to index `endposition-1`. `stringvar[:j]` gives substring from starting index as 0 till index j-1 whereas `stringvar[i:]` gives from start index i to last `index len(stringvar) - 1`.

 ### Error's

 1) NameError -> This occurs if interpreter notices the varibale which is not defined and used, or other keyowords in the python program.